 So what´s the best course of action to take if you suspect you might be sensitive to gluten?

 Dr. Greger goes on the say: “First off, do not go on a gluten-free diet.
 If you suffer from chronic irritable bowel type symptoms, such as bloating, abdominal pain and irregular bowel habits, ask your doctor about getting a formal evaluation for celiac disease.
 If you have celiac, then go on a strict gluten-free diet.
 If you don´t have the disease, the current recommendation is that you first try a healthier diet that includes more fruits, vegetables, whole grains, and beans, all the while avoiding processed foods.
-The reason people may feel better on a gluten-free diet…and therefore conclude that they may have a problem with gluten…is because they´ve suddenly stopped eating so much fast food and other processed junk”.
+The reason people may feel better on a gluten-free diet…and therefore conclude that they may have a problem with gluten…is because they´ve suddenly stopped eating so much fast food and other processed junk food”.